-Alcohol acts as a sedative that affects the central nervous system.
-It can make you feel more relaxed and may make it easier to deal with stress.
-However, while it may seem beneficial for calming your nerves, drinking can mask anxiety problems, and when done frequently it can result in addiction.
+Alcohol has long been hailed for its ability to soothe the nerves.
+It acts as a sedative that affects the central nervous system, making the individual feel more relaxed and able to deal with stress.
+For that reason, it tends to be a popular go-to beverage during uncomfortable situations or stressful times, particularly for those living with conditions like anxiety or depression.
+However, while alcohol may seem beneficial for calming nerves, drinking can mask mental illness, and when done frequently, it can result in addiction.

 Alcohol: The Anxiety Reliever

-Often referred to as liquid courage, alcohol can help you fit in when you’re in uncomfortable situations, make it easy to be outgoing and help eliminate worries temporarily.
-Alcohol numbs the senses enough to prevent you from feeling natural fear, which makes it easy to go against your normal instincts.
-In spite of the nickname, alcohol doesn’t actually make you courageous; it simply makes it easier to cope.
+For many people, drinking alcohol is a quick, easy way to deal with anxiety issues.
+Often referred to as liquid courage, alcohol can help an individual feel as though they fit in when they’re in uncomfortable situations, make it easy to be outgoing, and help eliminate worries temporarily.
+It numbs the senses enough to prevent someone from feeling natural fear, which makes it easy for them to go against their normal instincts.
+It also has a sedative effect, which is why so many use it to unwind at the end of a long workday.

 Medical Effects of Alcohol

-If you drink too much, on a single occasion or over time, you can suffer from serious health issues.
+If someone drinks too much, either on a single occasion or over time, they can suffer from serious health issues.
 According to the National Institute on Alcohol Abuse and Alcoholism, alcohol interferes with brain function.
 The disruptions in brain waves can make it difficult to think clearly and move with coordination.

 Studies have shown a direct relation between drinking and several types of cancer, including head and neck cancer, esophageal cancer, liver cancer, breast cancer, and colorectal cancer.
-Also, drinking can weaken your immune system and put you at greater risk for diseases like pneumonia and tuberculosis.
+Also, drinking can weaken the immune system and put the individual at greater risk for diseases like pneumonia and tuberculosis.

 Why Is it Called the Nerve Calmer?